 - Website Design

-ConVal is now involved in a detailed curriculum mapping process to review, reflect and revise as needed the curriculum, as well as building connected assessments to assure proficiency of skills.
+ConVal is involved in an ongoing curriculum mapping process to review, reflect, and revise the curriculum as well as design appropriate assessments to assure proficiency of skills.
 These competencies are directly connected to the academic grade in each course and graduation requirement as identified by the New Hampshire State Board of Education and the ConVal School District.

 Advanced Placement (010)

-Advanced Placement courses are college level courses approved by The College Board®.
-These extremely rigorous courses move at a college level pace and students should expect to work harder.
-Weighted at 1.50 points.
+Advanced Placement courses are college-level courses approved by The College Board®.
+These extremely rigorous courses move at a college-level pace and students should expect to work harder.
+These courses are weighted at 1.50 points.

 010 courses require extensive thinking skills, frequent, in-depth reading and writing assignments and consistent homework and home study.
 Students will be required to synthesize and analyze information and work independently.
-Weighted at 1.50 points.
+These courses are weighted at 1.50 points.

 012 courses are academically challenging and come with high expectations.
-012 courses prepare students for the rigor of college level work.
-Weighted at 1.25 points.
+012 courses prepare students for the rigor of college-level work.
+These courses are weighted at 1.25 points.

 123 courses meet the credit requirements for graduation and New Hampshire State standards, and include students of all abilities and interests.
-Note: 012/123 courses are courses that are heterogeneously grouped.
-Teachers may individualize course weight based on a student’s current skill level.
-Weighted at 1.00 points.
+These courses are weighted at 1.00 points.